jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Following the tutorial, you now have a full page map.
 Now use what you have learned to make the following customizations:

-1. Add at least 1 pin marker with a custom color (use a different color than default blue).
+1. Include at least 1 pin marker with a custom color (use a different color than default blue or the tutorial's red).
 2. Add a pop-up that has a link (use a different link than the tutorial).
 3. Change the basemap style to something other than streets-v11.
 4.